breudes/breudes/README.md

 ### Hi there 👋

 😄 I'm Brenda Souza (aka breudes), I'm brazilian and my prounouns are she/they.
 I understand these languages: brazilian-portuguese, english and spanish.
+I'm currently learning how to speak korean.

 Also, I am
   - BackEnd Intern at [@AluraLatam](https://www.aluracursos.com/);